 Update: The 2017 legislative session ended without passage of any legislation relating to the Beginning Farmer Tax Credit.
 As such, the changes detailed in this posting will occur January 1, 2018.

 As the 2017 Iowa legislative session winds down, a program key to Iowa’s beginning farmers could see some significant changes.
 Unless the Iowa Legislature acts to extend various provisions of the Iowa Beginning Farmer Tax Credit (BFTC) program, it will look very different in 2018.
-Furthermore, legislation was introduced April 18 that would retroactively reduce current credit percentages for 2017 leases.

 The Iowa Legislature created the BFTC program in 2007 to encourage owners of agricultural assets to lease those assets to beginning farmers.
 Called the “agricultural assets transfer tax credit,” (AATC) this initial credit allowed a retiring farmer, for example, to receive an Iowa tax credit in exchange for leasing farmland to a qualified beginning farmer.
 In 2013, the Legislature expanded the program to also grant tax credits to those who hire a qualified beginning farmer for custom farm work.